Bear-03/RustGames/README.md

 ### Pong

--   If your press F1, the debug view will also print the current game state.
+-   If your press F1, the debug view will also show the current game state.